component-driven/component-driven-development/src/exercises/exercise01/Readme.md

-## React Styleguidist introduction
+# React Styleguidist introduction

-### Getting started
+## Getting started

 Run `npm start` and navigate to _Exercise 1_ in the sidebar.
-Use files in the `src/exercises/exercise01` folder.
+In your editor open the `src/exercises/exercise01` folder.

-[React Styleguidist](https://react-styleguidist.js.org/) is a tool that we use as a workbench to develop components, and to generate a style guide.
+[React Styleguidist](https://react-styleguidist.js.org/) is a tool we are using as a workbench to develop components, and to generate a style guide.

-### The task
+## The task

 1. Explore React Styleguidist UI, try to switch to isolated mode (a button in the top right corner), try to edit the example code.

-2. Edit examples in `Button.md`, add a new example.
+1. Edit examples in `Button.md`, add a new example.

-3. Edit a component source in `Button.js`.
+1. Edit a component source in `Button.js`.
 See how all examples update every time you save a file.

-4. Edit component’s `PropTypes` definition.
-Open “Props & methods” to see that the documentation updates.
+1. Edit component’s `PropTypes` definition.
+See how “Props & methods” section reacts to the updates.

-5. Add a new component and an example file and see how it's added to the style guide.
+1. Add a new component and an example file and see how it's automatically added to the style guide.